zenmonkeykstop/qubes-doc.rtd/introduction/faq.rst

 Software installed in a qube is gone after restarting.
 Why?
 -----------------------------------------------------------

-Software must be `installed in the template </doc/how-to-install-software/>`__ on which your qube is based.
+Software must be :doc:`installed in the template </user/how-to-guides/how-to-install-software>` on which your qube is based.

 Developers
 ==========